Impact of Evaluation and Reporting of Age, Race, and Ethnicity on Medical Device Clinical Trials

 The final FDA guidance has three objectives.
 First, it focuses on the pre-investigational device exemption (IDE) phase and encourages sponsors to consider methods to promote subgroup enrollment when designing their clinical trials.
 Specifically, the guidance states that sponsors should set minimum enrollment targets for age, race, and ethnicity subgroups and highlights the importance of meeting these targets in the study protocols and investigator materials.
 This includes considering barriers to enrollment such as obstacles to participation; elimination of inclusion or exclusion criteria that could unduly affect a particular group; and pressure on investigators to enroll regardless of demographic profile.
 The guidance also details ways to help sponsors reduce unbalanced loss to follow-up in these subgroup populations.

 The second objective is to outline analysis recommendations.
 This includes a decision tree illustrating how differences by subgroup impact the interpretation of overall study results.
-The guidance recommends detailing prespecified subgroup analyses in the statistical analysis plan (SAP), which include descriptive and multivariate analyses of pre-market data.
+The guidance recommends detailing prespecified subgroup analyses in the statistical analysis plan (SAP), which includes descriptive and multivariate analyses of pre-market data.
 The guidance is clear: if there are clinically meaningful and statistically significant differences by subgroup, the FDA may consider the data NOT poolable across subgroups, and this may have significant implications on a trial’s ability to meet safety and effectiveness endpoints.

 The last objective of the guidance is to specify the FDA’s expectations for reporting subgroup information in summaries and labeling.
-In addition to reporting subgroup results to the FDA, the guidance calls for pubic reporting of enrollment proportions and results.
+In addition to reporting subgroup results to the FDA, the guidance calls for public reporting of enrollment proportions and results.
 The guidance directs sponsors to include demographic data in IDE annual reports, summaries of safety and effectiveness, and all mandated post-market reporting.
 In this reporting, the FDA is looking for any differences in outcomes by subgroup, including differences that are clinically meaningful and/or statistically significant and analyses conducted to determine subgroup conclusions.

 Implications for Sponsors